-Classical Persia: short but intense, it opens a cultural window on a world that goes back to its origins at the dawn of human civilization.
+“Classical Persia: An Intense Emotion” opens us a cultural window into a world that dates back to the birth of human civilization.

 |DEPARTURE/RETURN LOCATION||IKA International Airport|